MMRI5666/mytechblog/_posts/2022-03-11-DL-math_numpy_pytorch_01.md

   {% include note.html text="The transpose of a transposed vector/matrix is exactly the same as the original vector/matrix" %}

-The codes, underneath, show how to transpose in NumPy and PyTorch:
+The following codes show how to use NumPy and PyTorch to transpose:
+*   In NumPy:
 ```python
   # import libraries<br>
   import numpy as np<br>